Time-domain and Frequency-domain Signals and their Analysis: Signals of stable bunched beams

 Please compare the spectra in \Fref{fig:TFD-Onebunch} and \Fref{fig:TFD-infinitebunches}.
-A surprising result: \textbf{The continuous spectrum of a bunch at single passage becomes a line spectrum with discrete frequencies if the bunch signal appears periodically.} We see a first line at "zero" frequency, which corresponds to the total intensity of the bunch.
-Then we see at 100 MHz the bunch frequency, which corresponds to the 10 nsec bunch distance.
+A somewhat surprising result: The continuous spectrum of a bunch at single passage becomes a line spectrum with discrete frequencies if the bunch signal appears periodically.
+We see a first line at "zero" frequency, which corresponds to the total intensity of the bunch.
+Then we see at 100 MHz the bunch frequency, which corresponds to the 10 ns bunch distance.
 Furthermore we see an (infinite) sequence of harmonics of the bunch frequency, but the envelope of these harmonics corresponds to the frequency content in the initial distribution ( see \Fref{fig:TFD-Onebunch}(left)).

-The above bunch pattern could originate from the following real life examples: \begin {itemize} \item{ in a CW linac or in an associated transport line of a CW linac} \item{ In a very small circular accelerator with 10 nsec revolution time} \item{ In a larger circular accelerator with many bunches at 10 nsec distance and with no time gap for the injection or extraction of bunches} \end{itemize}
+The above bunch pattern could originate from the following accelerator types: \begin {itemize} \item{ a Continuous Wave (CW) linac or in an associated transport line of a CW linac} \item{ In a very small circular accelerator with 10 ns revolution time filled with a single bunch} \item{ In a larger circular accelerator with many bunches at 10 ns distance and with no time gap for the injection or extraction of bunches} \end{itemize}

 The last example is made up in a somewhat artificial way in order to demonstrate that with a single pick-up and by looking at beam spectra it is not obvious to tell on what accelerator one is working.
+It is in particular curious to see that using a single observation sensor, one can not tell if one works on a CW linac or at a circular accelerator with one or many bunches!

 The appearance of such a line spectrum is so fundamental, that we want to understand this in two rather different ways: